avirakesh/bedside-pi/README.md

 ## Setting Things Up
 **Note: This process assumes you have a Raspberry Pi 3.
-If you have some other model, or are using this on a web hosting, you might have to change a few things.**
+If you have some other model, you might have to change a few things.**

 ####1.
 Setting up Node.js on Pi